What Foods Are in Africa? Traditional Dishes by Region

 Spice Basics in Africa

-Spices are the heart of African cuisine.
-They not only add flavor but also carry cultural significance and medicinal properties.
-Here’s a quick rundown of some of the most commonly used spices across the continent:
+Spices are the heart of African cuisine, adding flavor and cultural significance to dishes.
+Here are some commonly used spices across the continent:

 • Cumin: Found in many North African dishes like tagines and couscous.